MarginaliaSearch/www.marginalia.nu/content/log/A_134_nsfw.md

 Recall | 88.00%
 F1 | 0.8822

+For 43,000 training samples, 2000 epochs, and a learning rate of 0.01, lowered by 2% every 200 epochs.

 Though I'd take it with a grain of salt, as we've discussed, the base rate of NSFW results is fairly low, so the practical false positive figures are *much* worse.